RobSchilderr/nextjs-native-starter/README.md

 ## Differences from Related Repositories:

-[Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) - This starter project does not use Turborepo, while the one from the Ionic team does.
-It also does not use Supertokens for authentication and session management.
-Also, it uses Ionic Framework, while this starter relies on Tailwind CSS for styling.
+[Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) - This current repository uses Turborepo, while the [Ionic example](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) does not.
+In addition, this current repository uses Supertokens for authentication and session management, while the Ionic one does not.
+This starter also uses Tailwind CSS for styling instead of the Ionic Framework.
+It serves as a good example of how to use Ionic with Capacitor, but does not address the issues that arise when using Supertokens with Capacitor in a Monorepo setup.

 [SuperTokens Example](https://github.com/supertokens/next.js/tree/canary/examples/with-supertokens): This example does not use Capacitor or address Capacitor-related issues such as CORS, cookies, and domain configuration.
 It also uses Server Side Rendering in Next.js and the supertokens-auth-react package, while this starter project utilizes supertokens-web-js and ThirdPartyEmailPassword.
+It serves as a good example of how to use Supertokens in a Next.js app, but does not address the issues that arise when using Supertokens with Capacitor.

-[Turborepo Tutorial](https://github.com/leoroese/turborepo-tutorial) - A tutorial on how to use Turborepo, along with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s)
+[Turborepo Tutorial](https://github.com/leoroese/turborepo-tutorial) - This current repository is build on top of the Turborepo tutorial.
+This makes it easier to follow along for those that have not heard of Turborepo yet.
+The Turborepo tutorial comes with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s).
+The Turborepo tutorial does not use Capacitor or Supertokens.

 ---